 What is the Commission about?

-The Leeds Climate Commission was established in 2017 and was the very first climate commission, and we hope that it has provided a blueprint for the other commissions that have developed since (see the Place-Based Climate Action Network).
+The Leeds Climate Commission was established in 2017 and was the very first climate commission, providing a blueprint for the growing number of other climate commissions that have developed since (see the Place-Based Climate Action Network).

 It was inspired and informed by the work of the UK's Climate Change Committee and is an independent voice in the city, providing authoritative advice on steps towards a low carbon, climate resilient future so as to inform policies and shape the actions of local organisations and stakeholders.
 It monitors progress towards meeting the city’s carbon reduction targets, celebrates success stories and recommends actions to keep the city on track.
 (See our Vision Matrix, below.)